Best Time to Bring Home A New Puppy

 In the initial days, spend time bonding moments with your furry friend.
 Engage in interactive play sessions, incorporate positive reinforcement training techniques, and spend quality time together.

-These activities make a strong bond and help your puppy feel loved and valued.
+These activities help form a strong bond and make your puppy feel loved and valued.

 Providing a Balanced Diet